We don't just talk cars ... we teach how to buy them.

 Built on an advanced ladder-frame chassis with an independent rear suspension, the Explorer seats up to seven passengers or can carry a maximum of 85 cubic feet of cargo.

-The most readily available generation of Ford Explorers in the secondhand market is its third, produced for the 2002 through 2010 model years.
+Still quite present in the secondhand market is the third-generation Explorer, produced for the 2002 through 2010 model years.
 This Explorer version has been very popular and also hasn't varied all that much over the years in terms of its primary characteristics, although 2004 and newer models have more available safety features.

 Also of note for used Explorer shoppers, in 2006, there was a significant update that revised both interior and exterior styling, improved the frame, upgraded safety systems and added more power.
 And most recently, Explorers were enhanced with Ford's Sync music/phone interface in 2008 and a revised navigation system in 2009.